 Leaf-tailed geckos benefit from a consistent day/night cycle of 12 hours each (for example, 7am-7pm), although some species like U. phantasticus do better with a 14-hour day.
 The best way to accomplish this is with a digital programmable timer.

 Although these geckos are crepuscular, they tend to sleep out in the open during the day in the wild, naturally exposing themselves to sunlight.
 Breeders and collectors generally agree that UVB is strongly recommended for their health.
-They type of UVB bulb you will need to use generally depends on the height of the enclosure you are using:
+The type of UVB bulb you will need to use generally depends on the height of the enclosure you are using.
+Here are some options, based on the enclosure’s height: